 Residence Life Policies

-By signing the residence hall contract, the resident agrees to abide by whatever rules have been or may be established by NHTI.
-Rules now in effect are available on the website and any subsequent changes will be posted.
+By signing the residence hall contract, you agree to abide by the rules that have been or may be established by NHTI.
+Rules now in effect are available below, and any subsequent changes will be posted.
 Violation of any residence hall rule or NHTI policy may result in termination of the residence hall contract and visitation privileges to the residence halls.